 Preparing a budget can be the most intimidating aspect of a proposal, but with your input, ORSP can prepare it for you.
 To begin, it should support tasks in a well-defined scope of work.
 The tips below explain some common budget categories.

 Fringe benefits.
-The fringe rate for full-time staff salaries and faculty academic-year salary is 27.4%.
-The fringe rate for full-time staff salaries and faculty academic-year salary charged to a federal grant is 25%.
+The fringe rate for full-time staff salaries and faculty academic-year salary is 28.4% and part time is 18.4%.
+The fringe rate for full-time staff salaries and faculty academic-year salary charged to a federal grant is 25.3% and part time is 15.3%.
 For faculty summer salary and temporary employees, the rate is 10%.
 Fringe benefits are not calculated for graduate and undergraduate students.

 Publications.
 In some disciplines, faculty are expected to pay for color graphics in publications and reprints and must include these costs in the budget.
 In addition, funds should be included to cover open access fees for publications that charge them.